 XII.
 Research Gaps and Future Directions

 A. Need for long-term and multi-scalar ecological studies Despite the well-documented role of soil insects in ecosystem processes, most studies remain short-term or plot-specific (Scherr et.al., 2008).
 There is an urgent need for long-term ecological research that captures seasonal, interannual, and successional changes in soil insect communities and their ecosystem functions.
 Multi-scalar studies that integrate microhabitat, field, and landscape-level observations are essential to understand how soil insects respond to land-use gradients, climate variability, and crop intensification.
-Such studies will provide reliable data for modeling insect-mediated nutrient cycling, pest control, and carbon sequestration under future agricultural scenarios.
+Such studies will provide reliable data for modelling insect-mediated nutrient cycling, pest control, and carbon sequestration under future agricultural scenarios.

 B. Integrating soil entomology with crop management frameworks Soil insect ecology is underrepresented in crop management models and decision-support systems (Roche et.al., 2023).
 There is a gap in linking entomological data with agronomic variables such as yield stability, fertilizer use efficiency, and root health.
 Integrating soil insect indicators into frameworks like conservation agriculture, precision farming, and climate-smart agriculture can enhance system resilience and sustainability.
 Development of management thresholds for beneficial and pest soil insects is critical for informed interventions.
 Training extension personnel and farmers in soil entomology and insect-based diagnostics will aid practical application of biodiversity-enhancing strategies.